 The positioning of your furniture is a key element of staging.
 It's essential to create space yet still keep the room looking functional.
 Rooms without furniture can sometimes be a negative for buyers.
 For example, a bedroom without a bed in it leaves buyers wondering whether their super king will fit or whether they'll continuously be bashing their knees on it.
 If a sofa is looking a bit tired, it drags down the room, consider putting it in storage and renting a nice modern one while you have viewings.

 Staging your home isn't as complicated as it sounds.
 It mainly means making your home as appealing as you can to help it sell faster.

-For more advice on selling your property, contact the team at Circa London on 020 3137 7877 or come in and see us.
-We can provide an accurate market appraisal by visiting your property.
-Our advice is free and without obligation.
+For more advice on how to present your London property, contact the team at Circa London on 020 3137 7877 or come in and see us.
+We can provide an accurate property valuation by visiting your property, our advice is free and without obligation.